Sulib1515/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task6- Add execute permission to user and group owner, and read permission to others for file hello task7- Add execution permission to all for file hello task8- Set permissions for file hello so owner and group don't have any permissions and other users have all permissions.
+task6- Add execute permission to user and group owner, and read permission to others for file hello task7- Add execution permission to all for file hello task8- Set permissions for file hello so owner and group don't have any permissions and other users have all permissions. task9- Set permissions so owner has all permissions, group has read and execute permissions and others have write and execute permissions.